nais/teams-backend/README.md

 ### Github
 * Set up single sign-on against tenant's IdP.
 SCIM is recommended, but not required.
-* Create GitHub application and obtain: private key, application ID, installation ID
-* Install GitHub application on organization and give scopes:
+* Create GitHub application in your organization, with all features disabled, and with scopes:
   * Organization Administration: `read`
   * Organization Members: `readwrite`
+* Install GitHub application on organization and obtain private key, application ID, and installation ID

-Important: do not share the same GitHub application between tenants.
+Important: do not share the same GitHub application between tenants!